vippsas/vipps-ecom-api/README.md

 ## Examples

-* [Postman guide](vipps-ecom-postman.md): Step-by-step guide for using the eCom API Postman collection of examples.
+* [Quick start](vipps-ecom-api-quick-start.md): Step-by-step guide for using the eCom API.

 ## Questions?